zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 **Tip:** View an example of a Zowe Explorer extension: [Zowe Explorer FTP extension documentation](https://github.com/zowe/zowe-explorer-ftp-extension#zowe-explorer-ftp-extension).

+## Configuring Zowe Explorer

+You can configure Zowe Explorer by changing the extension settings.
+For more information, see [Configuring Zowe Explorer](https://docs.zowe.org/stable/user-guide/ze-install#configuring-zowe-explorer)

+When environment conditions do not support the Zowe CLI built-in Credential Manager, see [Modifying the Secure Credentials Enabled Setting](https://docs.zowe.org/stable/user-guide/ze-install#modifying-the-secure-credentials-enabled-setting)

 ## More information

 - For the complete Zowe Explorer documentation, see [Zowe Docs](https://docs.zowe.org/stable/user-guide/ze-install.html).
 - Join the **#zowe-explorer** channel on [Slack](https://openmainframeproject.slack.com/) to stay in touch with the Zowe community.
-- For information on Zowe Explorer configuration, see [Configuring Zowe Explorer](https://docs.zowe.org/stable/user-guide/ze-install#configuring-zowe-explorer)
-  - For information on how Zowe Explorer supports non-keytar-friendly environments, see [Modifying the Secure Credentials Enabled Setting](https://docs.zowe.org/stable/user-guide/ze-install#modifying-the-secure-credentials-enabled-setting)